VenugopalKadimi/PomoSprint/README.md

 ## Features

 - Simple and intuitive user interface.
-- Timer Close and Timer Reset buttons are merged as part of GUI.
+- Innovatively, Timer Close and Timer Reset buttons are merged as part of GUI.
+- Reaminder windows
 - Automatic progression from work sessions to breaks and vice versa.
 - After 4 Pomodoro sessions, a long break of 15 minutes is scheduled.
 - Audible bell sound to indicate the end of each Pomodoro session.